rymdkraftverk/bounded-kd-tree/README.md

 ### Create an empty tree

-The tree is currently limited to two dimensions, `x` and `y`.
-This will be expanded on in a future version.
-The bounds of the dimensions must be supplied when creating a new tree.
+The tree must be initialized with the boundaries that the entities fall within.
+Each dimension must have a `min` and `max` value.

 ```js
 const emptyTree = KDT.initEmptyTree({